jeremyephron/pyterminate/README.md

 - Allows functions to be unregistered: `pyterminate.unregister(func)`

-- Ignore multiple repeated signals to allow the registered functions to complete
+- Ignore requested signals while registered function is executing, ensuring that it is not interrupted.
-  - However, it can be canceled upon receipt of another signal.
-Desired behavior could vary application to application, but this feels appropriate for the most common known use cases.
+  - It's important to note that `SIGKILL` and calls to `os._exit()` cannot be ignored.

 ## Quickstart